wvhulle/streams-eurorust-2025/presentation.typ

         .await;
     ```]

-  #align(center)[
-    "Programs must be written *for people to read*, and only incidentally for machines to execute." — _Harold Abelson & Gerald Jay Sussman_]
+  "Programs must be written *for people to read*, and only incidentally for machines to execute." — _Harold Abelson & Gerald Jay Sussman_
 ]